Supply Chain Compliance

 At the end of each assessment, the assessors inform the factory management of any opportunities for improvement.
 The factory management examine the root cause, develop a preventative action plan, and assign a person responsible for implementing each area of improvement within a specified timeframe.

-We give a rating to every facility after each assessment based on the severity of the noncompliances identified.
 Factories are typically assessed annually or, in some cases, every other year.
-In factories where major noncompliances with the Code of Conduct are found, assessments occur every 6 months until the major noncompliances are corrected.
+In factories where major findings with the Code of Conduct are found, assessments may occur more frequently until the major findings are corrected.
 In these cases, our supply chain sustainability team works closely with the factory management to provide support implementing the areas of improvement.

 Our Corporate Social Responsibility team collaborates on a regular basis with manufacturing, sourcing, and licensing teams to support informed, responsible decisions regarding business partner relationships.
 Prior to production beginning at any facility, FOTL requires an assessment by an independent monitoring company at each potential manufacturer.
 If conditions do not meet expectations, the facility is not permitted to begin manufacturing until the requested improvements are implemented.